A helicopter will fly through the skies of a world that resembles early Earth

 NASA’s Dragonfly mission aims to send a drone to Titan, Saturn’s largest moon.
 But before we get this fantastic machine off the ground, we first need to make sure it will work well there.
 The teams therefore carried out wind tunnel tests.

 This is an extremely ambitious mission for NASA.
 The objective of Dragonfly (“libellulelibellule” in French) is to analyze the soil and atmosphere of Titan, which are of very interesting chemical richness.
-Dragonfly will have to study sites known to contain organic matter and which have had liquid water in the past, areas where elementary life forms could develop.
+Dragonfly will have to study sites known to contain organic matter and which have had liquid water in the past, areas where elementary life forms might develop.
 After the European Huygens lander of NASA’s Cassini mission in January 2005, Dragonfly will be the next probe to land on Titan.

 Testing Titan’s atmospheric conditions